Mypoopyworld45/Web-demo-games/README.md

 # Web-demo-games
-Web-demo-games are games that is made from replit web templates
+Web-demo-games are games that is made from replit web templates and never ever hack the release of web games on this github